Preparing the Image

 When I started photographing the groyne post tops I knew that I wanted to isolate the post top from its background.
 I want the post top to be the focus.
 To achieve this I edit the photograph using Photoshop.

 I think of masking as the process of isolating the post top from its background by producing one or two templates that I can overlay.
-I become fascinated by achieving the edge, the boundary between the post top and the pebble background of the photographed image.
+I become fascinated by achieving the edge, the boundary between the post top and the pebble background of the photographed image.am

 The process of selecting the edge begins with looking at a complete view of the image photographed.
 This repeats what I did in framing and taking the photograph – I check if the post top is in frame.